ssjw/new-host-setup/backup-pi-configuration.md

 ## Setup `/etc/crypttab`

 Edit /etc/crypttab
+TODO: Update this to what is currently on weaksauce.

     # <target name> <source device> <key file> <options>
     # Wait for 24 hours for someone to enter a password